usaid-cs/yesterday-i-learned/random.md

 1. The juicero "bag squeezer" is useless, but [very well made.](https://blog.bolt.io/heres-why-juicero-s-press-is-so-expensive-6add74594e50)
 1. Wyoming is the least populous state.
 Its capital has around 50000 people.
 1. You wasted around three years of your life on [Battle City](https://en.wikipedia.org/wiki/Battle_City_%28video_game%29), some tank game.
-1. The Romans cooked lettuce.
-They rarely ate it raw.
 1. At least [one man](https://www.reddit.com/r/sadcringe/comments/73j53h/) in the universe has the face of a porn star tattooed on his leg.
 1. Quite a few [state flags](https://i.pinimg.com/originals/2c/69/93/2c69933a9c10f32c9a09a91ad09f61d0.gif) have years on them.
 1. When Jagmeet Singh won the NDP leadership race, Justin Trudeau became the oldest major party leader at 45 years old.